 ChipperJ first tries to replace the sequence with the body of one of its arms, one arm at a time.
+Figure 7 illustrates this simplification.
+Figure 7(a) is the original if statement.
+Figures 7(b)-(d) show the variants that ChipperJ creates when trying to replace the sequence of if-else if... -else statements with the body of one of the arms.
+If any one of these replacements produces a good variant, the chipper proceeds by simplifying that body as the finishing step for the if simplification and then moves on to the next node in the parse tree without restoring the rest of the if statement.
 However, if no body of these arms by itself produces a good variant, ChipperJ starts over with the sequence.
 It next tries, starting at the beginning of the sequence, to remove each arm in turn and retains only those arms that are needed in a good variant.